 - Understand good practice for evidencing biodiversity net gain at consents and planning stage.

-Biodiversity Metric V4.0.
-Training
+Biodiversity Statutory Metric Training

 This training will be covered by three 3 hour online Zoom sessions.